 What happens to a person’s identity and reason for being when the circumstances of his/her life are suddenly and radically altered?
-What gives someone the will or fate to survive against all odds?
 How does one balance the gift of survival against the suffering that can come with it?
 What is it that ultimately gives meaning to a life?

 About the FilmmakersHelen S. Cohen (Producer/Director) was co-director of Women's Educational Media, now GroundSpark, a nonprofit organization specializing in the production and distribution of social issue documentaries.
-As executive producer of GroundSpark’s acclaimed Respect for All Project, Helen spearheaded the Project’s outreach and teacher-training program, which has been recognized nationally as a model for using film to affect progressive social change.
-For more, see her biography at Open Studio Productions.
+Helen was producer and executive producer of GroundSpark’s acclaimed Respect for All Project, including the award-winning films It’s Elementary (1996); That’s a Family!
+(2001); and Let’s Get Real (2004).
+Helen spearheaded the Project’s outreach and teacher-training program, which has been recognized nationally as a model for using film to affect progressive social change.
+For more information, see her biography at Open Studio Productions.

-As Open Studio Productions, Cohen and Lipman are now making grace, their first feature-length documentary together.
+Cohen and Lipman are currently making States of Grace, their first feature-length documentary together.

 San Francisco Zen Center is the film's fiscal sponsor.
 Grace Dammann and Fu Schroeder are longtime residents of Green Gulch.